BDA-KTS/4CTC/note.md

 thread 內容包含 orignal post 以及 reply to it, textual information

-`nohup python src/requester.py -b po`
+`nohup python src/requester.py -b po mu`
 `nohup` to prevent program terminating after terminal closing This will generate a nohup.out